Morten Middelfart: Early entrepreneurship

+Middelfart has been a supporter of entrepreneurship in the movie industry by joining the board of Folio.

 Lumina Analytics and Radiance

-In 2015 Dr. Middelfart cofounded Lumina Analytics, which uses artificial intelligence and machine learning technologies to uncover corporate risk by sifting through massive amounts of information.
+In 2015 Middelfart cofounded Lumina Analytics, which uses artificial intelligence and machine learning technologies to uncover corporate risk by sifting through massive amounts of information.
 Lumina’s Radiance platform is a disruptive search technology that automates internet searches to identify risks and threats through initial vetting and continuous monitoring of employee or customer behavior.

 In 2020, Lumina was recognized by Goldman Sachs as one of the top 100 Most Intriguing Entrepreneurs in the World.
 During the global COVID-19 pandemic, Lumina assisted by directing its Radiance platform to help identify future hot-spots of the virus.

-In March 2021 Dr. Middelfart and Lumina were featured in a Forbes article addressing the global digital revolution and various countries' roles within that transformation.
-Dr. Middelfart discussed the vision of Lumina and the need to have the "end game" in mind from the beginning.
+In March 2021 Middelfart and Lumina were featured in a Forbes article addressing the global digital revolution and various countries' roles within that transformation.
+Middelfart discussed the vision of Lumina and the need to have the "end game" in mind from the beginning.